Issue Brief // Warrants & Due Process

 • Georgia needs elected officials who will say no when their own side goes too far.

-• Leadership means defending people and principles even when it costs political points inside your party.
+• Leadership means defending people and principles even when it costs political points.

 Bills To Watch